From Technical Debt to Baseline: 5 Ways to Automate Your Security

 Josh Zweig

-1. Technical debt isn’t only a one-time problem; it creates real security exposure over time
+- Technical debt creates real security exposure over time

-2. Manual security work breaks down as your team, devices, and tools change
+- Manual security work deteriorates as teams, devices, and tools change

-5. Zip helps teams run security as a system by keeping existing tools aligned and enforced
+- Zip helps teams operate security as a system by keeping existing tools aligned and enforced

 What Is Technical Debt?
 And How Does It Show Up in Security Risk Management?